Citrine at a Glance

 What Science Says

-- ◆The key scientific issue surrounding Citrine is authentication: gemological studies estimate that over 95% of Citrine sold commercially is heat-treated amethyst rather than naturally formed Citrine.
+- ◆The main scientific issue is authentication: gemological studies estimate over 95% of commercial Citrine is heat-treated amethyst.

-- ◆Natural Citrine obtains its color through prolonged geothermal heating over geological time, while commercial heat treatment replicates this process in furnaces over hours to days.
+- ◆Natural Citrine gets its color from prolonged geothermal heating over geological time, while commercial heat treatment replicates this in furnaces over hours or days.

-- ◆Gemologists can distinguish the two through spectroscopic analysis — natural Citrine shows different absorption spectra than heat-treated material.
+- ◆Gemologists distinguish the two through spectroscopic analysis, since natural Citrine shows different absorption spectra than treated material.

-- ◆While both are chemically identical quartz, the Federal Trade Commission requires disclosure of heat treatment, though enforcement is inconsistent in the crystal market.
+- ◆Both are chemically identical quartz, but the Federal Trade Commission requires disclosure of heat treatment, though enforcement is inconsistent in the crystal market.

 Which Chakras Does Citrine Connect To?